About us

 • Date of creation : november the 26th, 1985 (by governmental decree n° 85-1243)

-• Members : 8 research units (ISTerre, IPAG, IGE, LEGI, LECA, LESSEM, ETNA, EDYTEM), 5 associated research teams (FAME/ESRF, CEN/CNRM, Environnements/PACTE, SigmaPhy/Gipsa-Lab, LAME/LIPhy) and 2 joint service units (UAR OSUG, Jardin du Lautaret)
+• Members : 8 research units (ISTerre, IPAG, IGE, LEGI, LECA, LESSEM, EDYTEM, CARRTEL), 5 associated research teams (FAME/ESRF, CEN/CNRM, Environnements/PACTE, SigmaPhy/Gipsa-Lab, LAME/LIPhy) and 2 support and research unit (UAR OSUG, Jardin du Lautaret)

 Activity